Lillinator/discourse-topic-list-author-posters/README.md

 ## Notes

 - Does not work with the Topic Excerpts theme component (or other topic preview components).
- - Inserts author avatar and changes the posters column where expected in profile page tabs.
+- Inserts the author's avatar and changes the posters column where expected in profile page tabs.
 - Mobile behavior is the same as default in topic footer lists (suggested/related topics) and in profile and inbox tab pages.

-## Possible future todos
- - Incorporate topic excerpts
- - Shape poster avatars
+- Not really compatible with horizon theme. :slight_smile:

 ---